onap/policy-drools-applications/controlloop/common/policy-yaml/README- v1.0.0.md

 ### Policy Object

 This is an Operation Policy.
 It is used to instruct an actor (eg. APPC) to invoke a recipe (eg. "Restart") on a target entity (eg. a "VM").
-For 1610, there are 2 actors: APPC and RAN.
 An operation is simply defined as performing a recipe (or operation) on an actor.

 | Field Name      | Type          | Required   | Description  |
 | -------------   |:-------------:| -----------| ------------:|